 The line for household furnishings and appliances is what should have landlords worried.
 The county will be taxing all furnishings and appliances in county rental homes.
 This means if you have a refrigerator in the property you are renting out, as most landlords do, you will be charged a personal property tax that is ridiculously high by their default calculation.
 For those sharp enough to contest this shocking disregard for reasonable treatment, the bill would likely be lowered so much as to make this process a massive budget drain rather than a benefit.
 The math here is simple.
-If the county applied reasonable values to the personal items they are taxing, they would be losing more money than they gain in man power, supplies, postage, etc. However, to offset this problem they have chosen to attribute an arbitrary massive value calculation of 10% of total property tax.
-Yes, that’s 10% of what they charge for your entire house.
+If the county applied reasonable values to the personal items they are taxing, they would be losing more money than they gain in manpower, supplies, postage, etc. However, to offset this problem they have chosen to attribute an arbitrary massive value calculation of 10% of total property tax.
+Yes, that’s 10% of what they charge for your entire house!
 This ensures their efforts do indeed contribute to the bottom line at the expense of unaware landlords.
-We manage nearly 400 homes, and most likely none, but at best a few contain personal property close to 10% of the homes value..
+We manage over 600 homes, and most likely none, but at best a few contain personal property close to 10% of the value of the home.
 That being a fact, one has to ask why on earth would our county default to such an unreasonable calculation?

 The other step to a successful contest is to utilize math, as opposed to esoteric or emotional defenses.
 Go on Craigslist and find very similar used goods for sale, and include those ads as well as the values in your contest.
 Then find similar new goods, and include those ads in your calculations.
 Itemize the items in question with used and new values in 2 columns, total them up and include a total used value, as well as new value.
 Multiply this by your stated tax rate and you’ll arrive at a fair range that will be very hard for the county to dispute.
 Make sure not to include fixtures, and don’t forget to include the actual ads!

 Perhaps instead of wasting tax dollars enacting brand new unheard of taxes to collect pennies from cash strapped landlords (and huge sums from those they dupe), NHC should simply learn to manage their finances sensibly and foster an environment where their subjects have an incentive to produce rather than looking for places to flee to.
-Places such as every other county in NC that does not have this tax. (fyi we have found Wake County to be extremely friendly to landlords and experiencing phenomenal population growth)
+No other county in North Carolina has such obscene taxes for landlords.

-Homeowners should see this is an opening salvo, and fight it as hard as they can.
-It’s a severe, unfair overreach and over application of a law in NC that no other county to our knowledge has attempted.
-If successful it will be just the start, and will likely infect other counties and laws as the tax/bad financial management virus so often does…
+Homeowners should see this as an opening salvo and fight it as hard as they can.
+It’s a severe, unfair overreach and over-application of a law in NC that no other county to our knowledge has attempted.
+If successful it will be just the start and will likely infect other counties and laws as the tax/bad financial management virus so often does.